-The specialization in American and English literature requires 30 to 36 semester hours for completion of the Master of Arts degree.
-Students admitted without having fulfilled the foreign language requirement must also complete two years of college-level coursework (or its
+The specialization in American and English literature requires 30 semester hours for completion of the Master of Arts degree.

 : Modern Literary Studies, taken in the first available term.